 As with any surgery, adjustable gastric banding surgery has potential complications.
 Some of the gastric banding risks include:

 - Port malposition, infection, breakage, or hernia

 - Wound infection or skin separation

-Your bariatric surgeon will review all potential gastric banding surgery risks and side effects with you prior to lap band operation.
+Your bariatric surgeon will review all potential laparoscopic gastric banding surgery risks and side effects with you prior to gastric band operation.